-Dental crowns – often called dental caps – are one of the most common restorative treatments in modern dentistry.
+A dental crown is one of the most widely performed procedures in restorative dentistry and remains an essential solution for long-term tooth rehabilitation.
 These custom-made caps fully cover a damaged or weak tooth, protecting it like a shield and restoring its shape, strength, and appearance.

-Whether you’re a dentist with years of experience or a dental professional just starting, a thorough understanding of crowns is essential for delivering quality patient care.
+Whether you're an experienced clinician or beginning your career, understanding the role of a crown in dentistry is essential for predictable restorative outcomes.
 In this comprehensive guide, we’ll delve into what dental crowning involves, when crowns are needed, the different types available, the step-by-step crown procedure, and post-care tips.

-A dental crown is essentially a prosthetic cap shaped like a tooth that is placed over an existing tooth to completely encase it up to the gum line.
+A dental crown is a fixed indirect restoration designed to completely cover the prepared clinical crown, restoring form, function, and biomechanics.
 By “capping” the tooth, the crown restores the tooth’s shape, size, and strength, and can dramatically improve its appearance.

 Key features of crowns